n8jadams/smoothr/README.md

 };
 ```

 * `onAnimationStart` - _(function)_ - This function will run right before the animation begins.
 Use it to imperitively kick off transition animations.
+If you want to kick off an animation based on incoming or outgoing routes, use `configAnimationSet` to set some state, and then use that state in this method.
 Example:

 ```javascript
 onAnimationStart = ({ initialPageload }) => {